Governor Brown issues framework for lifting order on non-urgent procedures

 Gov. Kate Brown announced Thursday, April 23, that she will be lifting her order delaying non-urgent procedures for health care providers, as long as they can demonstrate they have met new requirements for COVID-19 safety and preparedness.
 Hospitals, surgical centers, medical offices, and dental offices that meet those requirements will be able to resume non-urgent procedures on May 1.

+Medical providers will need to demonstrate they have the ability to minimize the risk of coronavirus transmission to patients and healthcare workers, maintain adequate hospital capacity in the event of a surge in COVID-19 cases, and support the health care workforce in safely resuming activities.

+Brown said she is grateful to allow non-urgent procedures to continue and that Oregon is on the right path to fighting the virus.
+She said Oregon needs to proceed with this step cautiously and carefully.

-Under the framework, medical providers must also demonstrate that they have an adequate amount of personal protective equipment (PPE) available for health care workers, following CDC guidance for the extended use or reuse of PPE.
-Hospitals must continue to report PPE supply levels daily to the Oregon Health Authority.
+Under the framework, medical providers must also demonstrate that they have an adequate amount of PPE available for health care workers, following CDC guidance for the extended use or reuse of PPE.
+Hospitals must continue to report PPE supply levels daily to the Oregon Health Authority (OHA).
 Hospitals must also demonstrate adequate COVID-19 testing capacity when needed, including the ability to screen patients before non-urgent procedures, and follow strict infection control protocols.

-Facilities that are ready to begin resuming non-urgent procedures will be required to do so gradually, in order to preserve capacity to treat COVID-19 patients.
-Criteria will be reassessed biweekly.

-“As anyone waiting for an elective surgery knows, ‘non-urgent’ does not mean ‘minor,'" Brown said.
-“This is incredibly important medical care that we would not have told providers to delay if the threat of COVID-19 had not made it necessary.
+Dr. Dana Hargunani of the OHA said COVID-19 hospitalizations have been flat.
+One of the aggressive measures to cancel elective procedures was necessary, but prolonged procedures come at a cost to Oregonians.
+Hospitals must minimize transmission of the virus, to maintain adequate hospital bed capacity, to reduce financial impacts, and more.

+“Health care facilities must start slowly,” Hargunani said.
+“They must maintain hospital bed capacity at or above 20 percent in order to accommodate for the potential increase in hospitalizations ahead.”

 (0) comments